CARE Act

 Clinical Evaluation

-After the county’s outreach, if the individual is unable to voluntarily engage in services, the court reviews the petition for evidence as to whether the individual meets the CARE criteria and appoints legal counsel and a voluntary supporter selected by the individual if desired.
+After the county’s outreach efforts, if the respondent is unable to voluntarily engage in services, the court reviews the referral/petition to determine whether the respondent meets the CARE criteria.
+The court then appoints legal counsel.
+A voluntary supporter selected by the petitioner may be appointed by the court.

 The court may also order a clinical evaluation to help determine the individual’s eligibility for CARE.
-If the individual is determined to meet the CARE criteria, the court orders the development of a CARE plan.
+If the individual meets the CARE criteria, the court orders the development of a CARE plan.

 Care Plan

-The county behavioral health agency, the participant, the participant’s legal counsel, and the supporter develop an individualized CARE plan.
-The plan may include behavioral health treatment, stabilization medication, and a housing plan.
+The county behavioral health agency, the petitioner, the petitioner’s legal counsel, and the supporter collaborate to develop an individualized CARE plan.
+This plan may include behavioral health treatment, stabilization medication, and a housing plan.
 The court reviews and adopts the CARE plan, with both the participant and county behavioral health as parties to the court order for up to 12 months.

 Support